Finnair: Upcoming narrow-body fleet renewal

 Finnair has occasionally suffered from aircraft shortages and therefore has resorted to leased and wet-leased aircraft.
 For instance, in March 2016, Finnair announced it would lease two Airbus A321 aircraft from Air Berlin for Finnair's European operations.
 These two aircraft were delivered in late April 2016 to Finnair.
 The airline used these A321s on flights from Helsinki to Amsterdam, Berlin, Copenhagen, Dubrovnik, Düsseldorf, Ljubljana, Paris, Split, Vienna, and Zürich.
 On 15 December 2016, Finnair announced it would lease two Airbus A321s from CDB Aviation Lease Finance.
 The first aircraft was scheduled for delivery to Finnair for the 2017-2018 winter season and the second for the 2018 summer season.
 Seven of the ordered aircraft were delivered in 2017.

 The Finnair-branded short-haul network also includes 24 regional aircraft operated by Nordic Regional Airlines (12 ATR 72 and 12 E-190).
+In March 2026, Finnair ordered 18 new Embraer E195-E2 aircraft and used Airbus A320ceo to replace retired Airbus A320 fleet.
+The contract includes 16 options and 12 purchase rights, potentially bringing the E2-fleet to 46 aircraft.
+Finnair will source 12 A320 aircraft over the next few years.
+The younger aircraft will replace five A319ceos, with an average age of 24,8 years, plus the oldest A320ceos.